Cprasad01/TRESURE-ISLAND/README.md

 # TRESURE-ISLAND

 .
 The game begins with the player at a crossroads.
 The player can choose to go left or right.
     If the player goes left, they come to a    lake

 .
 With an island in the middle.
 The player can choose to wait for a boat to the island or swim across.
 If the player
        chooses to wait for a boat, they arrive at the island safely.
 If the player chooses to swim, they get attacked by an angry trout and the game ends.

 .
 If the player arrives at the island safely, they come to a house with three doors: red, yellow, and blue.
 The player can choose which
          door to open.
 If the player opens the red door, they enter a room full of fire and the game ends.
 If the player opens the yellow door, they find the treasure and win the game.
-If the player opens the blue door, they enter a room of beasts and the game ends.
+If the player opens the blue door, they enter a room of beasts and the gameends.

 .
 If theplayerchooses a door that doesn't exist, the game ends.